Dheena: Plot

-Aadhi, enraged by his sister's death, orders Dheena to kill the family of Ashok.
-But Dheena refuses and tells that Shanthi was also in love with him.
-Aadhi refuses to believe this and misunderstands the reason for Dheena's refusal to obey him is since he loves the boy's sister Chitra.
-Aadhi swears that he will kill everyone responsible for this including Dheena and the brothers become sworn enemies.
+Aathi, enraged by his sister's death, orders Dheena to kill the family of Ashok.
+But Dheena refuses and tells him that Shanthi was also in love with him.
+Aathi refuses to believe this and mistakenly believes that the reason for Dheena's refusal to obey him is his love for the boy's sister Chitra.
+Aathi swears that he will kill everyone responsible for this including Dheena and the brothers become sworn enemies.
 Dheena moves to Chitra's flat to protect her family, but Ashok is intimidated and does not believe his intentions.
-Aadhi kills one of Ashok's friend and lands in jail.
-But Dheena continues to protect the family at various instances from Aadhi's men, and they all understand Dheena's good intentions.
+Aathi kills one of Ashok's friends and lands in jail.
+But Dheena continues to protect the family in various instances from Aathi's men, and they all understand Dheena's good intentions.

-Aadhi gets released and orders his men to kill Dheena and Chitra's family.
-The MLA Malarvannan finds about the brothers' enmity and tries to join hands with Aadhi to get his revenge on Dheena, but Aadhi refuses to get him involved.
-Malarvannan, however, is determined to get his revenge on Dheena and sends his henchmen under the guise that they all belong to Aadhi's group.
+Aathi gets released and orders his men to kill Dheena and Chitra's family.
+The MLA Malarvannan finds out about the brothers' enmity and tries to join hands with Aathi to get his revenge on Dheena, but Aathi refuses to get him involved.
+Malarvannan, however, is determined to get his revenge on Dheena and sends his henchmen under the guise that they all belong to Aathi's group.
 Dheena finds out about this and fights them off, but Malarvannan's men stab Chitra.
-Meanwhile, Aadhi learns about Shanthi's love for Ashok from some of her friends and realises his mistake and joins forces with Dheena once again and fights off Malarvannan and his men.
-Knowing that Malarvannan was responsible for this, Aadhi tries to kill him, but Dheena stops him and tells that if he kills him, someone will avenge and this chain could continue and asks him to stop the violence.
-Chitra recovers from her injuries and finds that Aadhi has accepted their family.
-Aadhi finally declares Dheena to be his brother hereafter and they are all united.
+Meanwhile, Aathi learns about Shanthi's love for Ashok from some of her friends, realizes his mistake, and joins forces with Dheena once again and fights off Malarvannan and his men.
+Knowing that Malarvannan is responsible for this, Aathi tries to kill him, but Dheena stops him and tells him that if he kills him, someone will avenge him and this cycle of violence could continue and asks him to stop the violence.
+Chitra recovers from her injuries and finds that Aathi has accepted their family.
+Aathi finally declares Dheena to be his brother hereafter and they are all united.